jesuserro/CatholicBible/README.md

 - Emphasis on Maintaining the Integrity of Christ's Divinity
 - Providing a Balanced and Comprehensive Perspective
 - Contrasting Modern, Diluted Catholic Translations

+## In Markdown for your own benefit
+  - Designed for Seamless Usage with [Obsidian](https://obsidian.md/)
+  - Your thoughts are yours
+  - Your knowledge should last
+  - Your mind is unique

 ## Contributions and Engagement